 The Stop it Now!
-Helpline has been operating since 2002 and we have published two reports during this time (2002-2005 and 2005-2009).
+Helpline has been operating since 2002 and we have published three reports during this time (2002-2012, 2002-2005 and 2005-2009).
 Since the first report was published, the need for this unique resource has been confirmed, both by an increase in calls and emails and by how callers value the service it provides.

 Our Helpline reports demonstrate that: